 This poem talks about the painful struggle of watching our loved ones die.
 The poet perfectly captures the poignancy of having to let go when all you ever want to do is hold on.
-(See the full text of the poem here.)
+(Read the full text here.)

 She is Gone

 by: David Harkins